 Potential Benefits of Cryptocurrency Investing in an IRA

-Digital currency as a whole is still a relatively new investment.
+Cryptocurrency – or digital currency – is still a relatively new investment.
 With a new asset class comes new opportunities to learn and grow as an investor.
 One aspect of cryptocurrency investors may not be aware of is the possibility to hold these currencies in a self-directed retirement account, such as a Traditional IRA or Roth IRA.

 You might wonder, “Why would I want to hold my cryptocurrency in an IRA?
 What are the benefits?”